 First time author Melanie Britz has managed to do what some of us only wish we could do – go back in time to our 20-year old self and offer her the wisdom gained from years spent in the trenches of life.
 In her memoir Dive In – Unlocking happiness and miracles, Britz has literally jumped into the deep end of her young adult life, picking away at the painful memories of a family torn apart by a divorce no one saw coming and the trauma of a mother’s near suicide attempt.

 “It was really a powerful process to see my younger self so clearly and to realise, 20 years later, how far I had come and how much I had learnt,” explains Britz.

-Her memoir consists of letters penned to her younger self and was recently published as a Kindle eBook on Amazon.
+Her memoir consists of letters penned to her younger self and was recently published.

 “In this moment, you are in your second year of university in Johannesburg,” writes Britz.
 “So innocent, and so unprepared for what is to come.”
 This includes the loss of relationship and the violent murder of a precious childhood friend, which “is going to mark the moment we lose our faith in God (and life)”.